Geerodge/georgemc.co.uk/src/pages/consulting.md

 This is a minimum 12 week service.

+If you decide it's not for you after 2 weeks...

+Then I'll give you a *full refund.*

 To ensure success, I only work with a limited number of clients.

 [==Jump on the wait list==](https://docs.google.com/forms/d/1TrTb1fe_STi33FVOLTNMPvf13x9l-MduVeq0nJ9bxUw/viewform) to secure the next free slot.